 * Overall satisfaction is an individual rating and not a combined total of all ratings.
 Brands with equal overall satisfaction ratings are listed in alphabetical order.

-Canstar Blue research finalised in July 2015, published in September 2015.
+Canstar Blue research finalised in September 2016, published in October 2016.

 See our Ratings Methodology.

 A lot has happened in the world of electronics retailers since our 2015 consumer ratings.
 In the last year, Dick Smith has disappeared from shopping centres, while JB Hi-Fi has acquired The Good Guys for a reported $870 million – though the two brands will continue to operate separately.

 It’s not difficult to see what JB Hi-Fi sees in The Good Guys.
 The retailer has built an unrivalled reputation for quality customer service and great value for money.
 We can say this because, this year, The Good Guys has topped our customer satisfaction ratings for electronics retailers for the SIXTH year in a row.
 This makes it the most successful brand in the history of Canstar Blue’s consumer reviews.
 Congratulations, guys!

 Like in previous years, The Good Guys received five-star ratings from customers in all research categories, including range of products, point of sale service and value for money.
 This year’s ratings are based on the feedback of almost 2,000 Australian adults who have visited and made a purchase from an electronics store in the last six months.
 Bing Lee and JB Hi-Fi both received four-star ratings from customers for overall satisfaction, while Harvey Norman achieved three stars.

 While this survey looked at the physical store offerings of these retailers, we also took the opportunity to find out how consumers rate their respective websites, if they’ve used them.
 Again, The Good Guys was the only one to score top marks in this area.